 The Code of Conduct may be revised from time to time.
-An up-to-date version of the Code will always be available on this Web site.
+An up-to-date version of the Code will always be available on this website: https://universitycompliance.wustl.edu/ admartin@wustl.edu

-Code of Conduct Web Link (https://universitycompliance.wustl.edu/)

-If you have any questions about the Code of Conduct, please contact the University Compliance Office at (314) 362-4915 or universitycompliance@wustl.edu.
+If you have any questions about the Code of Conduct, please contact the University Compliance Office at (314) 362-4915 or university compliance@wustl.edu.